 Rabia Ahmed, one of the founders of Greene Economics, is Co-Chairing the American Water Resources Association’s (AWRA) 2022 Annual Water Resources Conference in November.
 She also serves on the AWRA Board of Directors.
 Read more about the Conference here.

 ComEd - COMMUNITY OF THE FUTURE METRIC

-Greene Economics is developing a meaningful set of metrics to evaluate development of smart grid and advanced technologies for ComEd/Exelon Community of the Future projects.
+Greene Economics is working with Laisar Management to develop a meaningful set of metrics to evaluate development of smart grid and advanced technologies for ComEd/Exelon Community of the Future projects.
 Click here to read more about this project.

 What Clients are Saying:

 “… thank you both so much!
 The report looks great and will be very useful to our tribes.”

 - Tam Lutz, Research Project Director, WEAVE-NW Project, Northwest Portland Area Indian Health Board (NPAIHB)

 “I wanted to share that our project was featured on the front page of the local paper this week.
 I would like to highlight all the great work the Gretchen and Jeri performed over the last few weeks to get us ready for the community meeting that is the highlight of the article.”